thrushlang/.github/profile/README.md

 ## Why Thrush?

 Thrush is a very promising tool for bare-metal and embedded system development thanks to its innovative low-level instruction concepts, particularly its integrated Low-Level Instructions (LLI) for fluent IR manipulation using GCC and LLVM intrinsics.
-This prioritizes learning intermediate code, rather than assembler code, unlocking architecture-specific optimizations and low-level type manipulation.
-Thrush offers low-level control over systems languages ​​like C, Rust, and C++ due to its manipulation of low-level instructions for optimizations.
+This prioritizes learning intermediate code, rather than inline assembler code, unlocking architecture-specific optimizations and low-level type manipulation.
+Thrush offers more low-level control over systems languages ​ due to its manipulation of low-level instructions for optimizations.

 ### Low Level Control